metacpan/metacpan-cpan-extracted/distros/P/PDF-Builder/README.md

 manually install them later, if you desire to make use of their added functionality.

+* Perl::Critic (1.150 or higher, need if running tools/1\_pc.pl)
 * Graphics::TIFF (19 or higher, recommended if using TIFF image functions)
 * Image::PNG::Libpng (0.57 or higher, recommended for enhanced PNG image function processing)
 * HarfBuzz::Shaper (0.024 or higher, needed for Latin script ligatures and kerning, as well as for any complex script such as Arabic, Indic scripts, or Khmer)
 * Text::Markdown (1.000031 or higher, needed if using 'md1' markup)
 * HTML::TreeBuilder (5.07 or higher, needed if using 'html' or 'md1' markup)
+* Pod::Simple::XHTML (3.45 or higher, needed if using buildDoc utility to create HTML documentation)

 If an optional package is needed, but not installed, sometimes PDF::Builder will be able to fall back to built-in partial functionality (TIFF and PNG